Child Anxiety at Night: Why It Happens and How to Help

 It’s important to emphasize that the worry box or worry journal is not a solution to your child’s worries, but a tool to help them process or problem-solve their thoughts and feelings.
 Encourage your child to use the worry box or journal every night and to talk their worries through.

-3. Gradual Withdrawal For Sleep Anxiety in Children
+3. Gradual Withdrawal For Child Anxiety at Night

 Perhaps at the moment you are staying in the room until your child falls asleep?